DellGEOS/HybridJumpstart/modules/module_0/2_azure_prerequisites.md

-Hybrid Cloud Workshop | Azure Prerequisites
+Hybrid Jumpstart | Azure Prerequisites
 ==========

 Overview <!-- omit in toc -->
 --------

-In addition to your infrastructure requirements, the hybrid solutions covered in this workshop also require access to an **Azure subscription**, and **Azure Active Directory Tenant**.
+In addition to your infrastructure requirements, the hybrid solutions covered in this jumpstart also require access to an **Azure subscription**, and **Azure Active Directory Tenant**.
 You must also have certain permissions at both the subscription and AAD tenant levels, otherwise some of the steps in the hands-on-labs will not work.
 This section will cover all the prerequisites you need to successfully complete the different hands-on-labs.

 Section duration <!-- omit in toc -->
 -------------